AnotherCodeArtist/IoT-Pipelines/README.md

 This is an IoT project conducted by students of the UAS JOANNEUM as part of the bachelor's programme of [Information Management](https://www.fh-joanneum.at/informationsmanagement/bachelor/).
+The goal was to build two IoT pipelines.
+One using Kafka, Kafka Connect and Kafka Streams for ingestion and stream processing.
+The other uses MQTT, RabbitMQ as broker and Apache Flink as stream processing engine.
+Both pipelines persist data in an InfluxDB (Time-Series DB) and visualize data with Grafana.

+After both pipelines have been deployed, they are load tested with Jmeter.

 # Responsible Persons

 * @AnotherCodeArtist is the Mentor and guiding person of this project.

-* @GregorFernbach is responsible for the ingestion and stream processing of the MQTT IoT data.
-His tasks are to find a MQTT broker product, deploy it and configure it to have a connection to the JMeter script which will provice the data.
-Moreover the broker should have a connection to the Stream processing engine (Apache Flink).
-When the data enters the stream processing engine it should also be sinked in a Time-Serie Database (InfluxDB).
-Thus a connector in Apache Flink to the InfluxDB is needed.
+* @GregorFernbach is responsible for MQTT Data ingestion and Streamprocessing with Apache Flink.

 * @gzei is responsible for the infrastructure (Kubernetes, NFS, Hardware and VMs).